warren-fisher/nasa-yourspace/README.md

 ## TODO:
 - darkmode
-- mobile maybe can use non-hd images
 - calendar searching between dates
 - likes (save to localStorage)
 - pages/with all prerendered pages per image(or maybe max 1000 or something)
 - SEO stuff (meta tags, title, proper icon for tab)
 - fonts maybe
-- can optionally view description in a dropdown or something like that maybe??? (possibly not)
 - like button has a animation
 - being able to view many images at once even
     - either between dates